Kintyre/ksconf/docs/source/cli.md

                             several instances after a phased server migration. diff                Compare settings differences between two .conf files ignoring spacing and sort order
-        promote             Promote .conf settings from one file into another either in batch mode (all changes) or interactively allowing the user to pick which stanzas and keys to
+        filter              A stanza-aware GREP tool for conf files promote             Promote .conf settings from one file into another either in batch mode (all changes) or interactively allowing the user to pick which stanzas and keys to